Approximating Discrimination Within Models When Faced With Several Non-Binary Sensitive Attributes: Methodology

-Inspired by the principle of individual fairness---similar treatment for similar individuals, if we view the instances (with the same sensitive attributes) as data points on certain manifolds, the manifold representing members from the marginalised/unprivileged group(s) is supposed to be as close as possible to that representing members from the privileged group.
-To measure the fairness with respect to the sensitive attribute, we have proposed a fairness measure that is inspired by `the distance of sets' introduced in mathematics.
-For a certain bi-valued sensitive attribute $a_i\!\in\!\mathcal{A}_i \!=\!\{0,1\}$, $S$ can be divided into two subsets $S_1\!=\! \{(\insx,y)\!\in S| a_i\!=\!1\}$ and $\bar{S}_1\!=\!
-S\setminus S_1 \!=\! \{(\insx,y)\!\in S| a_i\!\neq\!
-1\}$, where $a_i\!=\!1$ means the corresponding instance is a member from the privileged group.
-Then given a specific distance metric $\newdist(\cdot,\cdot)$\footnote{ Here we use the standard Euclidean metric.
-In fact, any two metrics $\newdist_1,\newdist_2$ derived from norms on the Euclidean space $\mathbb{R}^d$ are equivalent in the sense that there are positive constants $c_1,c_2$ such that $c_1\newdist_1(x,y)\leqslant \newdist_2(x,y)\leqslant c_2\newdist_1(x,y)$ for all $x,y\in \mathbb{R}^d$. } on the feature space, our previous distance between these two subsets (that is, $S_1$ and $\bar{S}_1$) is defined by
+Inspired by the principle of individual fairness---similar treatment for similar individuals, \emph{if we view the instances (with the same SAs) as data points on certain manifolds, the manifold representing members from the marginalised/unprivileged group(s) is supposed to be as close as possible to that representing members from the privileged group}.
+To measure the fairness with respect to the SA, we have proposed a fairness measure that is inspired by `the distance of sets' introduced in mathematics.\footnote{ The distance between sets used here is known as the Hausdorff distance (HD), denoted as $\newdist_H$.
+It measures the distance between two non-empty subsets (namely $X$ and $Y$) in a metric space $(\mathcal{M},\newdist)$, it is defined as When dealing with discrete sets, we may replace supremum and infimum with maximum and minimum respectively.

+We chose it over any other distance for two reasons.
+One is that if a whole data space is divided by one bi-valued SA, the obtained subspaces are assumed to be disjoint, and the whole data space is viewed as a Hausdorff space, a premise when using the HD.
+The other is that the HD is the greatest of all the distances from one point in one set to the closest point in the other set, which helps us not be misled by underestimated or overly optimistic results, considering that we were trying to capture the discrimination within. } For a certain bi-valued SA $a_i\!\in\!\mathcal{A}_i \!=\!\{0,1\}$, $S$ can be divided into two subsets $S_1\!=\! \{(\insx,y)\!\in S\mid a_i\!=\!1\}$ and $\bar{S}_1\!=\!
+S\setminus S_1 \!=\! \{(\insx,y)\!\in S\mid a_i\!\neq\!
+1\}$, where $a_i\!=\!1$ means the corresponding instance is a member of the privileged group.